 Income figures are intended as a guide only.

-Working hours are mainly 9am to 5pm but some posts may require evening or weekend work to meet with clients.
-A maximum of 20 hours of client contact time per week is recommended by the British Association for Counselling and Psychotherapy (BACP).
+Working hours are typically 9am to 5pm but some posts may require evening or weekend work to meet with clients.

 What to expect